 (2) National Emission Standards for Hazardous Air Pollutants (NESHAP), 40 CFR, Subpart M

 These laws regulate asbestos in renovations and demolitions.
 They require that, before renovation or demolition work is conducted, an asbestos survey must be conducted by a person who is accredited to safely and accurately collect representatives samples.
 The person must be licensed by the DSHS to perform an inspection in a public building.
 Samples taken from a public building must be analyzed at a state licensed laboratory.
 DSHS must be notified ten (10) working days prior to renovation and demolition activities.

 *EXEMPTIONS: Renovations and demolitions of private residences.
 Renovations and demolitions of apartment buildings with no more that four (4) dwelling units are exempted.
 Only if they are not part of a public or commercial project or a NESHAP installation.

 Understanding General Building Permits

 A Building permit is required in order to protect the health, safety and welfare of the public.
 It does so by providing the means for City officials to review the project design and to inspect the construction for minimum standards as required by the adopted Building Code and the City Code.

-A building permit is required for new construction, additions, alteration, renovations, relocations, and repairs or rehabilitation of a building or structure.
+A building permit is required for new construction, additions, alteration, change of occupancy, renovations, relocations, and repairs or rehabilitation of a building or structure.
 Electrical, Plumbing and A/C and Heating may also be require.
 Your licensed contractor will know the requirements applicable.

 The City requires all contractors to register before doing any work within the city limits.
 A list of licensed contractors is available at the Planning and Development Department.

 For residential construction, such as detached accessory structures, fences, swimming pools, etc., a site plan must be submitted with certain requirements.

 Projects Which Require Permits

 - Finish previously unfinished spaces such as rec. rooms, family rooms, basements, converting garages to dwelling space.
 Etc.